tigertlabs/niteflite/README.md

 Adapted from "Erics DIY Aircraft Navigation Lights Project", website: http://mkme.org, which, according to the credits, was adapted from Harold Asbridge.

-Further adapted and mashed up by Tuomas Kuosmanen <tuomas.kuosmanen@gmail.com> I also pushed this to github so I can keep better track of changes (and so I can point others to the code if needed.

 ## Features

   * Two fading anti-collision beacons (above and below fuselage).
 These are always